-World Languages and Music Faculty
+World Languages & Music

-Jordan Guerette - French & Music Teacher
+Jordan Guerette - French & Music

 Mr. Guerette reclaimed the French language for himself.
 He found the language of his paternal grandparents beautiful.
 “Unfortunately, like many immigrants from Québec who settled in Maine, they chose to not teach their children French as at that time it was seen as the language of lower-class people,” he says.
 “I never got a chance to learn French from them either, so I decided to formally study it and reclaim the language of my family.”

 While he was working toward his Bachelor of Arts degree in French at the University of Southern Maine, he completed an immersion program at L’Universite du Maine in Le Mans, France.

 In addition to his French degree, he also has a degree in music from USM.
 He is a guitarist and saxophonist who teaches private music lessons and has also managed Bull Moose music in Brunswick.
 He is also pursuing a graduate degree in music composition.
 He looks forward to teaching music electives at Baxter.